jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/SlashNext-The-State-of-Phishing-Report-2023.md

 People are still the most targeted and vulnerable part of any organization.
 The rise in multi-stage attacks between email, mobile, and collaboration tools demonstrates how cyberattacks have grown in sophistication by targeting less protected channels, like mobile.
 Hackers still find phishing the most effective tool to perpetrate a breach in an organization.

-**Exhibit 1:** Phishing has increased by 1,265% from Q4-2022 to Q3-2023, equating to an average of 31k daily phishing attacks.
+![Image: Phishing has increased by 1,265% from Q4-2022 to Q3-2023, equating to an average of 31k daily phishing attacks.]

-*Image description: A line graph showing a dramatic increase in phishing attacks from Q4 2022 to Q3 2023.
-The Y-axis is labeled "Phishing Attacks" and the X-axis shows the time period from Q4 2022 to Q3 2023.
-The line shows a steep upward trend.*

 In 2023, cyber threats increased rapidly.
 We observed a 45% increase in total malicious attacks across spear-phishing, Smishing, malware, and other social engineering attacks.
 Sophisticated spear phishing attacks represent the vast majority of threats.
 SlashNext threat intelligence saw a 1,265% increase in malicious phishing emails since Q4 2022 (Exhibit 1).
 The launch of ChatGPT at the end of the year is not a coincidence in the exponential growth of malicious phishing emails as the use of chatbots and jailbreaks contributed to the increase as more cybercriminals were able to launch sophisticated attacks quickly.

 ### Credential Phishing – The Number One Access Point to Breaches
 Credential phishing continues to grow with a 967% increase (Exhibit 2), driven mostly by the demand of ransomware groups looking for access to companies in exchange for money.
 The volume of credential phishing campaigns spans email, mobile, social, and collaboration tools and can be broken down into three categories: Text-based BEC, linked-based, and file-based attacks.
 Text-based BEC attacks represent 68% of all threats found.
 (Exhibit 3)

-**Exhibit 2:** Phishing has increased by 967% from Q4 2022 to Q3 2023.
+![Image: Phishing has increased by 967% from Q4 2022 to Q3 2023.]

-*Image description: A line graph showing a significant increase in phishing attacks from Q4 2022 to Q3 2023.
-The Y-axis is labeled "Phishing Attacks" and the X-axis shows the time period from Q4 2022 to Q3 2023.
-The line shows a steep upward trend.*

 ### Continuation of Trusted Services Attacks
 Cybercriminals still favor using legitimate services to hide phishing and malware.
 The benefit of using trusted domains is that they are hard to detect with reputation-based and relationship graph threat detection, which organizations use widely to protect users.